oralrobinson21/FundedWorkerFlow/replit.md

 # CityTasks - Mobile Task Marketplace

 ## Overview
 CityTasks is a dual-sided mobile marketplace app where customers post and pay for local tasks upfront, and workers browse funded jobs and accept them.
 Built with React Native and Expo.
-Now transitioning to Supabase backend.
+Now with Supabase backend integration for multi-user sync.

 ## Current State
-- **Version**: 1.1.0 - Supabase Integration Phase
+- **Version**: 1.1.0 - Supabase Integration
-- **Status**: Implementing multi-user sync with Supabase
+- **Status**: Backend integration in progress
 - **Last Updated**: December 2024

 ## Project Architecture